Underground to Canada: Publication history

 Underground to Canada was first published in 1977.
 It was then republished with a new cover in 1999 and again for a 25th Anniversary Edition in 2013 by Puffin Classics.

 Controversy

-Due to the use of the word nigger in the novel, many parents found the book upsetting and feared it would contribute to an emergence of racism in the classroom.
+Due to the use of the N-word in the novel, many parents found the book upsetting and feared it would contribute to an emergence of racism in the classroom.
 Complaints were filed against the use of the book in a Manitoba classroom in 1998 and in a Nova Scotia classroom in 2002.
-Those who disagreed with the novel being taught in their children's classrooms disliked the image that it gave black people and argued that it spoke too lightly of slavery.
+Those who disagreed with the novel being taught in their children's classrooms disliked the image that it gave Black people and argued that it spoke too lightly of slavery.
 Lawrence Hill, the introductory speaker in the 25th Anniversary Edition of the book, agreed that it was a lighter speculation of a racist history, but that it also was written in a way for young readers to understand the barbaric situation.